Gravel Bike cycling in the Dolomites

 Summer in the Dolomites can be very hot and it is important to pedal with at least 700cc of water.

-In the high mountains there are springs and small seasonal streams fed by melting snow from where you can drink without fear, without filtering or boiling the water.
-During the gravel bike tours in the Dolomites we always indicate in the roadbook where the water is.
+During the gravel bike tours in the Dolomites you will always find water re-suppy opportunities several time per day.
 All the refuges and huts touched by the tours serve excellent draft beer while the towns in the valley floor have fountains (with water) where you can refuel.

 Food